empathyco/x/packages/x-components/static-docs/experience-search-&-discovery/serp-ui.md

 **Choice of the layout view** Your shoppers should be able to select how they’d like the products displayed and how the number of products they’d like to see per page, for example.

 That’s why the **grid** (A) is the core element of the SERP.
-It lists the results returned by the search engine.
+It displays the results returned by the search service using a grid layout.
 Its value relies on having a configurable and flexible space to place all types of results or even other layout components such as a carousel visualization for [Next Queries](next-queries.md) or [Recommendations](recommendations.md).

 However, the grid is not the only element to consider when designing the SERP: